March 26, 2026 (3mo ago)

 Your $20/month flexible credit offsets compute and bandwidth overages only.
 Add-on charges like Observability Plus, Speed Insights, and compliance features bill on top.
 A Pro plan with $10 Speed Insights and $10 Observability Plus costs $40/seat/month effectively.

-Worth noting: gotchas 3 and 8 compound.
+Gotchas 3 and 8 compound directly.
 If your middleware invokes a serverless function, every request triggers charges on edge requests, function invocations, CPU time, and memory simultaneously.
 A single page load can generate four separate billing events.

 Related: Next.js hosting cost calculator with real formulas